Homenetmen: Homenetmen Scouts

 The biggest number of adherents to Homenetmen are the Scouts, male and female.
-Most of the Homenetmen Scout groups are also integrated in the national Scout or Guide organizations of their host countries.
+Most of the Homenetmen Scout groups are also integrated into the national Scout or Guide organizations of their host countries.
 In many chapters, there is also a section for music bands.

 The Scouting Division's main objective is to help scouts develop character, citizenship, knowledge of Armenian culture and personal fitness, and acquire scouting knowledge.
 The program is developed and implemented by the Scout Council, a body appointed by the Regional Executive.
 It features regional camping trips and seminars on scouting and Armenian-related topics, supplemented by illustrated manuals written in the Armenian language.
 Following completion of each educational manual, a final exam is administered, and those who pass receive the appropriate badge and certificate.